Here at Southern Wales Tourism we spent last week

 production in 2000 and the first bottle was released on St David's

-Wales since the 19th century.
-The distillery is situated on a
+produced in Wales since the 19th century.
+The distillery is

-natural spring and it uses this water, to produce the whisky.
+situated on a natural spring and it uses this water, to produce the

-The visitor centre opened in 2008 and gives visitors a tour
+The visitor centre opened in 2008 and takes visitors on a tour

-end of the tour you get the chance to sample the whisky (or vodka,
+the end of the tour you get the chance to sample the whisky (or

 And if you're really into your whisky, why not try the Penderyn

 Distillery Master Class tour.
 This includes a detailed tour of the

 distillery, an in-depth look at how the whisky is made and also an